 What is a Skydome/Skybox?

-Skydomes or Skyboxes are simple 3D shapes (spheres or boxes) with a seamless 360 degree environmental texture applied to them.
+Skydomes are simple 3D shapes (spheres) with a seamless 360 degree environmental texture applied to them.
 These textures result in an increased sense of depth, and when incorporated with augmented reality (AR) and virtual reality (VR), standing inside a skydome creates the illusion of immersing yourself in a different environment.

 Unwrapping Object UV maps: